jaebin401/QUB_humanoid/README.md

 Because standard URDF does not directly support closed-loop kinematic chains, the knee four-bar linkage and parallel ankle mechanism were modeled as equivalent single revolute joints.

+## Key Contributions

+- Led the mechanical design, fabrication, and assembly of the 13-DOF platform, including its joint mechanisms and CAD-to-URDF conversion.
+- Designed and implemented a C++17 real-time controller architecture for 13 RobStride actuators across four CAN channels, including 500 Hz motor-control threads and MicroStrain 3DM-CV7-AHRS integration.
+- Adapted Isaac Gym-based open-source locomotion frameworks to the custom QUB model, ran PPO training experiments, and investigated training divergence and a standing-still local optimum.

 ## Explore the Project

 This repository serves as the entry point for QUB's design, implementation, diagnostics, and technical lessons.
 Detailed work is documented in the repositories below, separated by engineering domain.